AgenticFrameworks

 What level is Evaluating AI Agents for?

 Evaluating AI Agents is aimed at a beginner audience.
-Recommended background: Basic Python, Familiarity with calling LLM APIs and the idea of tool-using agents.
+Recommended background: Basic Python, since the labs are Jupyter notebooks, Familiarity with LLM prompting is recommended but not required, An LLM API key to run the notebook examples.

 How long does Evaluating AI Agents take?

-Expect roughly ~2.5 hours, self-paced.
+Expect roughly 2h 36m, self-paced: 15 video lessons, 6 code examples, 1 graded assignment.
 Most learners work through it at their own pace.

 What will I learn from Evaluating AI Agents?